Save on Licensing Costs in D365 Finance and Operations with Fastpath

 Licensing is an ironically evergreen subject in the Dynamics 365 Finance and Operations community.
 As a user, you want to be sure your organization has the licenses it needs when it needs them, but that doesn’t mean you want to overpay.
-Thankfully, the Fastpath solution is able to help users see a clearer picture of their licensing needs and potentially reduce costs where possible.
+Thankfully, Fastpath is able to help users see a clearer picture of their licensing needs and potentially reduce costs where possible.

 Determining D365 Finance and Operations Licensing